HECS-HELP is for eligible students in a Commonwealth supported place (CSP) and allows you to defer payment of up to 100% of your student contribution.

 You have the following options for paying your student contribution:

-- Make a partial upfront payment of $500 or more and take out HECS-HELP for the remainder (the HECS-HELP upfront discount of 10% applies to payments of $500 or more).
+- Make a full or partial upfront payment and take out HECS-HELP for the remainder.

 - Defer the full amount to HECS-HELP.